aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/titles/read-chart-subtitle-from-ods-file/_index.md

 ## **Read Chart Subtitle from ODS File**

 Aspose.Cells provides you with the ability to read chart subtitles in ODS files by using the [**Chart.SubTitle**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getsubtitle/) property.
-The following sample code loads the [sample ODS file](89620481.ods) and reads the chart subtitle using [**Chart.SubTitle**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getsubtitle/) property and prints it in the Console Window.
+The following sample code loads the [sample ODS file](89620481.ods) and reads the chart subtitle using the [**Chart.SubTitle**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/getsubtitle/) property, and prints it in the console window.
 Please see the console output of the code given below for reference.

 ## **Sample Code**